We worked to understand what matters most to the local community. We also completed an Environment Effects Statement to finalise the Freeway design.

 - a walking and cycling path along the length of the freeway, including seating, water stations and bicycle repair stations.

-We've used community feedback to minimise our impact on the local area, including public space and visual amenity.
+We used community feedback to minimise our impact on the local area, including public space and visual amenity.

 We finalised the landscaping and urban design plans through an Independent Urban Design Review Panel.
 This panel included local council and key stakeholders.

-Once we complete our works, we’ll plant a mix of Indigenous and native trees including:
+We planted a mix of Indigenous and native trees including:

 - River Red Gums